 4.0 Documenting the Complaint

 4.1 Information about complaints must be recorded including a description of the complaint, who handled it, what was done to resolve the complaint, timeframe, and a description of the resolution or transfer.
-It is the responsibility of the person resolving or transferring the complaint to submit this information to the Manager, Public Relations as soon as possible after the complaint has been resolved or transferred.
+It is the responsibility of the person resolving or transferring the complaint to submit this information to the Director, Marketing and Communications as soon as possible after the complaint has been resolved or transferred.

-4.2 The Manager, Public Relations is responsible for compiling and maintaining a complaints tracking worksheet.
-The worksheet will be reviewed, not less than annually, by the Manager, Public Relations and the Chief Operating Officer to determine whether there are recurring or patterns of complaints.
+4.2 The Director, Marketing and Communications is responsible for compiling and maintaining a complaints tracking worksheet.
+The worksheet will be reviewed, not less than annually, by the Director, Marketing and Communications and the Chief Operating Officer to determine whether there are recurring or patterns of complaints.
 If necessary, further action shall be taken to determine whether there are systemic or process issues with a view to addressing and eliminating such recurring complaints.

 5.0 Reports to Executive Committee and Board